Close Menu

 Recognizing a calm, smiling face as a reminder that every problem has a solution.

-It’s okay to feel frustrated when the block tower falls or when we have to leave the park.
 But instead of throwing ourselves on the floor, we sit down, take a breath, and try again.
-Even when things are tough, we can still find a reason to smile.

-Does a 2-year-old fully understand emotional resilience?
-No. But he understands the pattern.
 When he feels overwhelmed, pointing to that smiling face is his cue to reset.

 Lesson 4: How to Stop Toddler Shouting in Public

-I point to the image of a character shouting loudly and ask, “What should you never do in a crowded place?”
+I point to the image of a character shouting loudly and ask: “What should you never do in a crowded place?”

 Toddler pointing to a loud, shouting cartoon character to learn about using indoor voices.